Loan Quality Advisor FAQ

 - Can a loan be submitted multiple times throughout the loan manufacturing process in LQA?

-- If I submit files with multiple loans will LQA results include all loans submitted?
+- If I submit files with multiple loans do LQA results include all loans submitted?

 - Can you export the results from LQA?

-- Do I have to choose which service in LQA to run a loan through?
+- How does LQA determine what services to run a loan through?

 - I use LQA post close.
 If I need to make changes to the loans after an LQA evaluation can I resubmit the loan to Loan Prospector?

-- Will submissions to LQA be a requirement for delivery to Freddie Mac?
+- Are submissions to LQA a requirement for delivery to Freddie Mac?

 - Can we upload loans from LQA to selling system?